 Photo Anodization

 Photo anodization is a unique process that embeds information in between layers of aluminum material.
-This provides the appearance of printed text, but with outstanding durability.
-These tags are resistant to scratches, chemicals, weather, and more and are rated to last for 20+ years outdoors.
-These metal labels are much more durable than plastic valve tags, or temporary paper tags.
+This provides the appearance of printed text but with outstanding durability.
+These tags are resistant to scratches, chemicals, weather and more and are estimated to last for 20+ years outdoors.
+These metal labels are much more durable than plastic valve tags or temporary paper tags.

 Write on Valve ID Tags

-Should you need to add more information on-site, we provide write-on ID tags that give you the ability to add additional information should you need to.
+If you need to add more information on-site, we provide write-on ID tags that allow you to do so.

 Custom Etching